wf-human-variation documentation

 6a.
 Copy number variants (CNV) calling with Spectre

-CNV calling is performed using a fork of Spectre, using the --cnv flag.
-Spectre is the default CNV caller in the workflow, and is compatible with hg38/GRCh38.
-The output of this workflow is a VCF of CNV calls, annotated with SnpEff.
+CNV calling is performed using an ONT implementation of Spectre using the --cnv flag.
+Spectre is the default CNV caller in the workflow and is compatible with genome builds hg19/GRCh37 or hg38/GRCh38.
+The output of this workflow is a VCF of CNV calls annotated with SnpEff.
+Advanced users may wish to override default parameters using --spectre_args, e.g. --spectre_args "--min-cnv-len 100000".
+We don’t recommend setting --min-cnv-len to less than N50 * 5 to avoid false positive calls.

 6b.
 Copy number variants (CNV) calling with QDNASeq